Advice when Making a Will

 Does an advance decision have to be in writing?

-An advance decision doesn’t all have to be in writing.
+If it is not refusing life sustaining treatment, an advance decision doesn’t all have to be in writing.
 However, although witnessed verbal instructions may be respected, it’s best to make them known to a senior member of a medical team.
 A written decision helps to avoid any doubt about what you wish to refuse.
 In any case, since April 2007 some aspects of advance decisions have to be in writing.

 You should sign, date and have witnessed a written advance decision in the same way as for an advance statement.